-Sophomore: honors course, international experience

-Junior: honors course, honors symposium, service learning course

-Senior: honors course, honor thesis, HONR 451H
+Sophomore: honors course, international experience Junior: honors course, honors symposium, service learning course Senior: honors course, honor thesis, HONR 451H required only for students who desire an Honors Program Degree with International Experience.

 Degree with Recognition - Transfer Students

 Transfer students to Winthrop can pursue an Honors Program Degree or a Degree with Recognition.
 Students who have participated in an honors program at an accredited four-year college or university are encouraged to continue in the Winthrop Honors Program.
 These students may receive honors credit for honors study completed at the other institution.
 With the approval of the Honors Director, students who transfer to Winthrop as sophomores may receive up to six hours of honors credit.
 Students transferring as juniors may receive up to nine hours of honors credit, and senior transfer students may receive up to twelve hours of honors credit.